Pokémon Ranger: Shadows of Almia: Reception

 Shadows of Almia has received mostly mixed reviews, with a score of 68 on Metacritic.
-GameSpot gave the title a 7.5 out of 10 rating, stating that "Pokémon Ranger: Shadows of Almia improves upon its predecessor just enough to make it a fun, solid addition to the spin-off series.".
+GameSpot gave the title a 7.5 out of 10 rating, stating that "Pokémon Ranger: Shadows of Almia improves upon its predecessor just enough to make it a fun, solid addition to the spin-off series."
 Eurogamer gave Shadows of Almia a 6 out of 10 rating, stating that "With a long wait until the next proper Pokémon game, many fans may feel that's enough, but they shouldn't expect anything more than a mild distraction."
-1UP gave the title a C+ rating, stating that "While it's nowhere near as addictive as the regular color-coded Pokémon games, Almia's still a decent diversion -- I just wish the story offered something a little deeper."
+1UP gave the title a C+ rating, stating that "While it's nowhere near as addictive as the regular color-coded Pokémon games, Almia's still a decent diversion—I just wish the story offered something a little deeper."
 IGN gave the title a rating of 6.7 out of 10, stating that "Unless you're addicted to scribbling circles like that creepy boy from The Ring, or you're some sort of hippie that only likes playing humane non-battling Pokémon games, you could probably pass on this and be just fine."
 As of July 9, 2008, the game has sold 576,467 copies in Japan, according to Famitsu.
 It is also the 13th best-selling game of Japan in 2008.
-It was the sixth best-selling game of December 2008 in the United States.
+It was the sixth best-selling DS game of December 2008 in the United States.